Showing posts with label AI ANSWERS LIFE. Show all posts

 mental health discussion in 2026

 I am a congenitally anxious soul.
 Not a day goes by that I don't feel it in my head, fingers, or hamstrings.
 I could feel anxiety change its expressive form during the COVID years.
 Yes, the Pandemic Anxiety was like a subculture in the larger landscape of generalized anxiety because more people than ever felt it.
 Even the happiest souls, mavericks, chronic travelers, yoga maestros, and spiritually uplifted monks felt it creep along their spine even as they hung on to the idea that anxiety is perhaps for an entirely different species.
-Still, I feel that something has recently changed in the last three or four months, where the anxious faces remain the same, but anxiety has morphed into something more tangible, relatable, and it has become a lot more penetrative.
+Still, I feel that something has recently changed in the last three or four months, where the anxious faces remain the same.
+Still, anxiety has morphed into something more tangible and relatable, and it has become a lot more penetrative.
 Also, I feel that anxiety is becoming increasingly environmental, and by saying this, I don't mean anxiousness due to greenhouse gases or carbon footprints, but anxiety seeping in slowly in all facets of our lives, such as:

 All the online clutter about planning your Retirement Corpus in India: Does Family Inheritance Count?